kagaimiq/bluetrum-tools/README.md

 # Bluetrum Tools

-Some tools for some obscure RISC-V bluetooth audio chips made by Bluetrum (the "AB"/"A3" branded chips).
+Some tools for some obscure RISC-V bluetooth audio chips made by Bluetrum (the "AB"/"A3" and "BT" branded chips).
 These ones seem to begin dominating the low-end previously held with chips made by companies such as JieLi or Buildwin.

 ## What's up